 - active – Should be a 1

-- resetPastDue – Whether or not the payment should reset the amount past due (0 = no, 1 = yes)
+- resetPastDue – Whether the payment should reset the amount past due (0 = no, 1 = yes)

-- payoffPayment – Whether or not it is a payoff payment (True or False)
+- payoffPayment – Whether it is a payoff payment (True or False)

 - _saveProfile - Set this to “1” if specifying a new payment process you want to save.
-Zero is do not save.
+Zero results in a do not save.

 - cardFeeAmount – The flat amount of the card fee